 Breast implants, breast augmentation, and breast enlargement surgeries are very popular.
 Last year, over 300,000 women had their breasts enlarged to complement their figure or to fill redundant skin after having had children.
 Over the decades, augmentation procedures have been refined, many different types of implants have been developed, and both the operations and implants themselves are safer than ever.

-Understandably, though, many patients express concern about implants affecting the ability to breastfeed, restrictions around physical activity or changes in sensitivity after having breast augmentation surgery.
+Understandably, many patients express concern about implants affecting the ability to breastfeed, restrictions around physical activity or changes in sensitivity after having breast augmentation surgery.
 Here’s the good news: there is no known difficulty associated with breastfeeding after having implants, nipple sensitivity is usually not affected, and breast implants themselves do not restrict physical activity after complete healing.

-- Any consultation with a plastic surgeon about breast augmentation should include a fundamental discussion about the variety of breast implant options, their particular advantages, disadvantages and appropriateness for the patient.
+- Any consultation with a plastic surgeon about breast augmentation should include a review of the variety of breast implant options, their particular advantages, disadvantages and appropriateness for the patient.
 Implants provide size enlargement, particularly forward projection and a fullness in the upper portion of the breast, and elevated position of the nipple.
 A normal female breast does not necessarily have this profile.
 In fact, the majority of female breasts have some laxity and very little fullness in the upper part of the breast, particularly if the breasts are large or if the woman has had children.
 But today’s culture does not find this particularly desirable, so when we place implants, we are creating a fullness in the upper part of the breast.

 - Implants themselves do not create cleavage.
 Cleavage is created by clothing.
 Medium to large breasts without garments don’t typically touch—that’s just anatomy.

 - If the nipple is above where the breast meets the chest wall, when we place the implant, the nipple elevates somewhat and upper fullness is created.
 If the nipple falls below the point where the breast meets the chest wall, the implant creates fullness in the upper part of the breast, but the nipple position may remain low.
-In this event, we could perform a mastopexy, a procedure that relocates the nipple to the desired position.
+In this event, we could perform a breast lift or mastopexy, a procedure that relocates the nipple to the desired position.

 CHOOSING YOUR IMPLANTS